saltstack/salt/doc/ref/configuration/master.rst

 If this is a master that will be running a syndic daemon for passthrough the "syndic_master" setting needs to be set to the location of the master server.

-Do not not forget that, in other words, it means that it shares with the local minion its ID and PKI_DIR.
+Do not forget that, in other words, it means that it shares with the local minion its ID and PKI_DIR.

 .. conf_master:: order_masters